drhsqlite/fossil-mirror/www/tls-nginx.md

 ### HTTP-Only Service

-While we’d prefer not to offer HTTP service at all, we need to do so for two reasons, one temporary and the other going forward indefinitely.
+While we’d prefer not to offer HTTP service at all, we need to do so for two reasons:

-First, until we get Let’s Encrypt certificates minted and configured properly, we can’t use HTTPS yet at all.
+*   The temporary reason is that until we get Let’s Encrypt certificates minted and configured properly, we can’t use HTTPS yet at all.

-Second, the Certbot ACME HTTP-01 challenge used by the Let’s Encrypt service only runs over HTTP, because it has to work before HTTPS is working, or after a certificate is accidentally allowed to lapse.
-This is the protocol Let’s Encrypt uses to determine whether we actually have control over the domains we want our certificate to be minted for.
+*   The ongoing reason is that the Certbot [ACME][acme] HTTP-01 challenge used by the Let’s Encrypt service only runs over HTTP.
+This is not only because it has to work before HTTPS is first configured, but also because it might need to work after a certificate is accidentally allowed to lapse, to get that server back into a state where it can speak HTTPS safely again.
-Let’s Encrypt will not just let you mint certificates for `google.com` and `paypal.com`!

 So, from the second `service { }` block, we include this file to set up the minimal HTTP service we reqiure, `local/http-certbot-only`: